oygx210/KF-a-posteriori/README.md

 - `Simulate_Measurements` stands for simulating the state-space model and generating the measurements for the filtering methods.

 When the state is estimated, the resulted errors should be the same for all implementation methods because they are mathematically equivalent to each other.
 Their numerical properties differ, but the ill-conditioned test examples are not given here.

-# Remark
-The codes have been presented here for their instructional value only.
-They have been tested with care but are not guaranteed to be free of error and, hence, they should not be relied on as the sole basis to solve problems.

 # List of the KF implementation methods